-- macroeconomic conditions, including market conditions, inflation, rising interest rates, unemployment levels and the increased probability of a recession or prolonged economic slowdown, and the related impact on consumer spending behavior, payments, debt levels, savings rates and other behavior; - global political, market, public health and social events or conditions, including ongoing wars and military conflicts; - future credit performance of our customers, including the level of future delinquency and write-off rates; - loss of, or reduction in demand for services from, significant brand partners or customers in the highly competitive markets in which we compete; - the concentration of our business in U.S. consumer credit; - increases or volatility in the Allowance for credit losses that may result from the application of the CECL model; - inaccuracies in the models and estimates on which we rely, including the amount of our Allowance for credit losses and our credit risk management models; - increases in fraudulent activity; - failure to identify, complete or successfully integrate or disaggregate business acquisitions, divestitures and other strategic initiatives; - the extent to which our results are dependent upon our brand partners, including our brand partners' financial performance and reputation, as well as the effective promotion and support of our products by brand partners; - continued financial responsibility with respect to a divested business, including required equity ownership, guarantees, indemnities or other financial obligations; - increases in the cost of doing business, including market interest rates; - our level of indebtedness and inability to access financial or capital markets, including asset-backed securitization funding or deposits markets; - restrictions that limit our Banks' ability to pay dividends to us; - pending and future litigation; - pending and future legislation, regulation, supervisory guidance and regulatory and legal actions including, but not limited to, those related to financial regulatory reform and consumer financial services practices, as well as any such actions with respect to late fees, interchange fees or other charges: - increases in regulatory capital requirements or other support for our Banks; - impacts arising from or relating to the transition of our credit card processing services to third party service providers that we completed in 2022; - failures or breaches in our operational or security systems, including as a result of cyberattacks, unanticipated impacts from technology modernization projects, failure of our information security controls or otherwise; - loss of consumer information or other data due to compromised physical or cyber security, including disruptive attacks from financially motivated bad actors and third party supply chain issues; - any tax or other liability or adverse impacts arising out of or related to the spinoff of our former LoyaltyOne segment or the bankruptcy filings of Loyalty Ventures Inc. (LVI) and certain of its subsidiaries and subsequent litigation or other disputes; and

-• those factors identified in our filings with the SEC, including in the "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of our 2023 Form 10-K and this quarterly report.
+- macroeconomic conditions, including market conditions, inflation, higher interest rates, labor market conditions, recessionary pressures or a concern over a prolonged economic slowdown, and the related impact on consumer spending behavior, payments, debt levels, savings rates and other behavior; - global political, market, public health and social events or conditions, including ongoing wars and military conflicts; - future credit performance of our customers, including the level of future delinquency and write-off rates; - loss of, or reduction in demand for services from, significant brand partners or customers in the highly competitive markets in which we compete; - the concentration of our business in U.S. consumer credit; - increases or volatility in the Allowance for credit losses that may result from the application of the CECL model; - inaccuracies in the models and estimates on which we rely, including the amount of our Allowance for credit losses and our credit risk management models; - increases in fraudulent activity; - failure to identify, complete or successfully integrate or disaggregate business acquisitions, divestitures and other strategic initiatives; - the extent to which our results are dependent upon our brand partners, including our brand partners' financial performance and reputation, as well as the effective promotion and support of our products by brand partners; - continued financial responsibility with respect to a divested business, including required equity ownership, guarantees, indemnities or other financial obligations; - increases in the cost of doing business, including market interest rates; - our level of indebtedness and inability to access financial or capital markets, including asset-backed securitization funding or deposits markets; - restrictions that limit our Banks' ability to pay dividends to us; - pending and future litigation; - pending and future legislation, regulation, supervisory guidance and regulatory and legal actions including, but not limited to, those related to financial regulatory reform and consumer financial services practices, as well as any such actions with respect to late fees, interchange fees or other charges; - increases in regulatory capital requirements or other support for our Banks; - impacts arising from or relating to the transition of our credit card processing services to third party service providers that we completed in 2022; - failures or breaches in our operational or security systems, including as a result of cyberattacks, unanticipated impacts from technology modernization projects, failure of our information security controls or otherwise; - loss of consumer information or other data due to compromised physical or cyber security, including disruptive attacks from financially motivated bad actors and third party supply chain issues; - any tax or other liability or adverse impacts arising out of or related to the spinoff of our former LoyaltyOne segment or the bankruptcy filings of Loyalty Ventures Inc. (LVI) and certain of its subsidiaries and subsequent litigation or other disputes; and those factors identified in our filings with the SEC, including in the "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of our 2023 Form 10-K and our Quarterly Report on Form 10-Q for the quarter-ended March 31, 2024.